asafyi/AVL-Tree/README.md

 Tasks:

 To complete:
-* need to write document with all the implimitations we did and the classes - AvlNode, AvlTree
+* review the document with all the implications we did so far and the classes - AvlNode, AvlTree

-* insert - to check if it returns the correct number of balance operations
 * delete
 * split
 * join

 done:
+* insert - done! - maybe to verify that returning correct num of balancing operations
 * empty - done!
 * search - done!
 * min - done!